 Can life insurance companies deny coverage due to mental health?

 Insurers can deny a life insurance application based on physical or mental health.
 Serious mental health conditions lead some insurers to refuse coverage due to increased underwriting risk.
-No-exam policies and guaranteed acceptance options exist for people who face denials.
+No-exam policies and guaranteed acceptance options exist for people who receive denials.

 Related Pages